daniil-alexandrovich/mpi_tools/README.txt

 	* join: Joins unformatted data to a previously existing Stylus portfolio
 	* format: Formats unformatted data as a standalone Stylus portfolio

+Eventually, this tool may be used to create and edit portfolios from scratch.

 Attached files are as follows:
      - stylusformat.xlsx > Advanced: a Stylus-formatted Advanced Portfolio